AddressFinder/addressfinder-woocommerce/readme.txt

 = Demonstration Video =

-Watch a short 2 min video showing the [installation and configuration of AddressFinder for WooCommerce](https://vimeo.com/307188204).
+Watch a short 2 min video showing the [installation and configuration of Addressfinder for WooCommerce](https://vimeo.com/307188204).

-= What do our users think of AddressFinder? =
+= What do our users think of Addressfinder? =

-See how others have integrated with AddressFinder within our case studies - https://addressfinder.com/case-studies/ https://addressfinder.com/case-studies/better-batt/ https://addressfinder.com/case-studies/cove/
+See how others have integrated with Addressfinder within our case studies - https://addressfinder.com/case-studies/ https://addressfinder.com/case-studies/better-batt/ https://addressfinder.com/case-studies/cove/

 = Compatibility =

-WooCommerce AddressFinder is compatible with WooCommerce v3.0 and above
+WooCommerce Addressfinder is compatible with WooCommerce v3.0 and above

-WooCommerce AddressFinder requires:
+WooCommerce Addressfinder requires:

 * Wordpress v4.1 or higher
 * WooCommerce v2.3 or higher